 Who Is Uketsu?

-His early YouTube videos were surreal: asparagus that transforms into severed fingers when chopped, strips of raw meat pegged out on a washing line, eight human ears spinning on a wheel.
+His early YouTube videos were surreal.
+Asparagus turned into severed fingers under the knife, strips of raw meat hung on a washing line, and eight human ears spun on a wheel.
 Then in 2020 he posted a 21-minute mystery story built around a series of architectural floor plans.
 The response was overwhelming.
 His publisher told him to turn it into a novel.

 Why This Summary and Analysis Exists